nkhdo/vim/README.md

-# vim
+# Vim
-My vim config
+My vim config, started from https://github.com/rstacruz/vim-from-scratch

 # How to use?
 - clone this repo to ~/